Ready Steady Go! (album): Critical reception

 The album received generally positive reviews, with critics praising Bell's performance and direction for the album.
 AllMusic wrote in its review of Ready Steady Go!, "Here, Bell sets his charming, resonant vocals to a mix of smartly written originals ("Bitchcraft") and surprisingly well-curated cover songs (the Move's "California Man").
 Ultimately, on Ready Steady Go!, Bell is never anything but totally believable, likable, and ready to rock."
 In the Alter The Press! review of the album, Tori Mier wrote, "In his third studio album, Drake Bell shows an undeniable amount of capability as a musician, drawing from nearly all genres and eras of music to create his own unique sound."

 Commercial performance

-The album debuted and peaked at #182 on the Billboard 200, #50 on the Billboard Top Rock Albums and #32 on the Billboard Top Independent Albums charts.
+The album debuted and peaked at No. 182 on the Billboard 200, No. 50 on the Billboard Top Rock Albums and No. 32 on the Billboard Top Independent Albums charts.
 Ready, Steady, Go! sold 2,000 copies in its first week of release.